Hudson River Park: Recreation

 The largest sporting complex in Hudson River Park is the Chelsea Piers Sports and Entertainment Complex, which holds a variety of athletic spaces.
 Chelsea Piers sports a batting cage, bowling lanes, playing fields, a driving range, an ice skating rink, rock climbing facilities, and gymnastics space, among other exercise and fitness related spaces.
 Along with these indoor recreational facilities, Chelsea Piers offers boating activities and several restaurants on premises.

 Hudson River Park offers opportunities for outrigger canoeing on Pier 66 at West 26th Street, rowing and sailing on Piers 40 and 66, and free kayaking on Piers 96, 84, and 40.
 The free kayaking attraction, run by New York City-based nonprofit organizations and volunteers, allows visitors to kayak along the Hudson River.
-The kayaking attraction, which are open five days a week including Saturdays and Sundays, serve as an affordable activity for tourists and resident New Yorkers alike, provided that the kayakers sign waivers and wear life vests.
+The kayaking attraction, which is open five days a week including Saturdays and Sundays, serves as an affordable activity for tourists and resident New Yorkers alike, provided that the kayakers sign waivers and wear life vests.

 Abundant open grassy areas in the park permit non-athletic leisure activity.
 Suntanning is a popular pastime in many areas.
 Clinton Cove (55th Street), Pier 84 (44th Street), the 14th Street Park, and Pier 45 are all wide unobstructed green spaces for sunbathing, and are popular locations.